heisade/heisade.cybersecurityjourney.github.io/dailyjourneydocumentation.md

 20/Feb/25
   So for the second internship, i'm waiting for an interview very soon.
 Currently working on my week 2 hacktify project and it's tough.
 Week 2 was about SQL injection and IDOR attacks.
 Started yesterday but i'm almost done now.

+21/Feb/25
+  Took some rest from my cybersecurity week 2 report, locked in so hard that i could smell burn out, i just resumed python and worked on some projects and i feel refreshed for python.
+So i'd finish my cybersecurity report week 2 tomorrow or next tomorrow.